Attorneys for Medical Marijuana Physicians

 If you are a physician interested in Florida’s new rules for recommending medical marijuana to patients, then call the criminal defense attorneys at Sammis Law Firm.
 Call (813) 250-0500 to find out more about the services we provide to help you and your staff stay in compliance with the new regulations.

-The lawyers at the Sammis Law Firm in Tampa, FL, also represent clients subjected to enforcement actions initiated by law enforcement and the Florida Department of Health against patients, physicians, doctors and businesses that are accused of operating outside the regulatory structure in Florida.
+The cannabis defense lawyers in Tampa, FL, at the Sammis Law Firm also represent clients subjected to enforcement actions initiated by law enforcement and the Florida Department of Health against patients, physicians, doctors and businesses that are accused of operating outside the regulatory structure in Florida.